Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 | Strawberries | Cilantro | Spring Onions |          |

 * I’ve incorporated Nasturtium and Marigold into each bed, not only do they add aesthetics but a natural pest control for aphids, beetles, and whitefly.
-* I've also reserved an area for the flower border, to grow some bee-friendly flowers to attract pollinators for pollination and for a better crop yield, a key element to a veggie garden!
+* I've also reserved an area for the flower border, to grow some bee-friendly flowers to attract pollinators for better pollination and crop yield: A key element to a veggie garden.

 2. Clean + Prepare the area

-Our back garden was just in a bad state, it has been neglected for good 3 years by the previous owners, and from us.
+Our back garden was just in a bad state, it has been neglected for good 3 years by the previous owners, and by us.
 I hope this picture speaks, Am I embarrassed?
 Maybe.

 We had to do a massive cleanup, the house came with a huge garden shed, which we gave to a metal collector.
-We arrange a garden waste collection from SKIP bins for the rest of the waste which I believe was a cost-effective option.  \
+We arrange a garden waste collection from [SKIP bins](https://www.wastemanagement.co.nz/for-home/skip-bin/) for the rest of the waste which I believe was a cost-effective option.  \
 Before you start laying the beds, make sure the ground is level, in our case we had to separate and level up the area since our land is sitting on a slope.

+**Something to remember!** \
-Something to remember, labour in New Zealand is just crazy expensive, so my suggestion is to do as much as you can: like tidying up and DIYs and let the rest handle by the professionals.
+Labour in New Zealand is just crazy expensive, so my suggestion is to do as much as you can: like tidying up and DIYs and let the rest be handled by the professionals.